Row-level Roles

 Predicate Policy

-The READ predicate is tested when the entity is loaded from the database for the root entity and (unlike JPQL policy) all nested collections down to the loaded object graph.
-If an entity can be loaded as a collection in another entity’s object graph, define both JPQL and predicate policies for it.
+• READ predicate is tested when the entity is loaded from the database.
+This includes both the root entity and (unlike JPQL policy) all nested collections down to the loaded object graph.
+This in-memory test can significantly impact performance when run on many instances because they will be loaded and tested one at a time.

 In a design-time role, the predicate policy is defined using the @PredicateRowLevelPolicy annotation, for example: